When it's time to get your A-level results, find out about the various options available as you look to secure your university place

 What do I do if I meet my offer?

 If you're holding at least one conditional place and you've met the requirements, the offer will change to 'unconditional'.
-This firm acceptance is confirmed in Track and your AS12 letter will be sent by email.
+This firm acceptance is confirmed in Track and your UCAS confirmation letter AS12 will be sent out.
 Some universities require further action on your part - the AS12 will explain what you need to do if this is the case.

-For those that have used UCAS Extra to add another choice - and you've been offered a place - you just need to accept it by the date displayed in Track.
+If you've used UCAS Extra to add another choice - and been offered a place - you just need to accept it by the date displayed in Track.
 There's also the option of adding another choice, should you wish to decline the offer.

 What if I don't get the grades I need?

-Don't panic, as there are a number of options open to you.
+Don't panic.
+There are a number of options open to you.

-The first, if you've narrowly missed the grades by just a few marks, is to talk to the university about their decision.
-While they're under no obligation to reconsider, especially with places so competitive, they may listen to you if you plan to appeal any grades.
-You may even be offered an alternative course.
+The first, if you've narrowly missed the grades by just a few marks, is to talk to the university.
+While they're under no obligation to reconsider their decision, especially with places so competitive, they may listen to you if you plan to appeal any grades.
+You may even be offered a place on an alternative course.

-Or, you may even change your mind and want to consider taking a break from study before applying for university again the following year.
+You may change your mind entirely and consider taking a break from study before applying for university again the following year.
 Try exploring ideas for a gap year.

 Can I get my exams re-marked?